terranisgit/terrahub-ansible/README.md

 ## Warning

 THIS IS A WORK IN PROGRESS!
-Right now this will deploy a working georchestra from the master branch w/ geonetwork3/mapfishapp/geoserver/geowebcache with mostly default configs and empty databases/datadirs.
+Right now, this will deploy a working geOrchestra from the **master** branch with mostly default configs and empty databases/datadirs.

 ## Configuration